What happens next is anyone's guess.

 The nine men killed in the shootout ranged in age from 27 to 65, the Southwestern Institute of Forensic Sciences said.
 Some of them were fathers.
 All of them died of gunshot wounds.

-Families went through harrowing hours when they tried to find their loved ones and weren't sure whether they'd survived, said Rocki Hughes, whose ex-husband, Jacob Lee Rhyne, was among those killed.
+Families went through harrowing hours where they tried to find their loved ones and weren't sure whether they'd survived, said Rocki Hughes, whose ex-husband, Jacob Lee Rhyne, was among those killed.

 "We didn't find out and it wasn't confirmed until my kids had already seen pictures of their dad dead on the tailgate of a truck," she said.
 They recognized him, she said, because of his large beard and the tattoos of his children's names on his forearms.